AlexBocken/mykb/docs/qutebrowser.md

 ## Greasemonkey scripts

-To add scripts such as 4chanX to qutebrowser add the js file to `${XDG_DATA_HOME:-$HOME/.local/share}/qutebrowser/greasemonkey`.
+To add scripts such as 4chanX to qutebrowser add the Js file to `${XDG_DATA_HOME:-$HOME/.local/share}/qutebrowser/greasemonkey`.
 For 4chanX this would be:

 ```sh
 wget -P ${XDG_DATA_HOME:-$HOME/.local/share}/qutebrowser/greasemonkey https://www.4chan-x.net/builds/4chan-X.user.js